 Lines are limited only by the size of the available virtual memory.
-If there is a line with embedded nulls, grep will only match up to the first null.
-If the line matches, the entire line will be printed.
+If there is a line with embedded nulls, grep will only match up to the first null; if it matches, it will print the entire line.

 The results are unspecified if input files contain lines longer than LINE_MAX bytes or contain binary data.
 LINE_MAX is defined in /usr/include/limits.h.